Lapin0t/phd-manuscript/main/02_games.typ

 In this way, one delays until actually required in the proof the choice and use of any particular enhancement $g lt.tilde t_f$.
-This theory based on the companion is the one at use in the Coq formalization of this thesis.
-However, since I started writing the formalization, an even more practical solution
-emerged: Steven Schäfer and Gert Smolka's _tower induction_~#mcite(<SchaferS17>).
-Although it has been merged into coq-coinduction, I did not have the time to port my Coq development to the new version.
+This theory based on the companion is the one used in the Coq formalization of this thesis.
+However, since I started writing the formalization, an even more practical solution, Steven Schäfer and Gert Smolka's _tower induction_~#mcite(<SchaferS17>), has been merged into coq-coinduction.
+However, I did not have the time to port my Coq development to the new version.
 I will nonetheless present it here and use it in the rest of the thesis.

-Tower induction rests upon the inductive definition of the tower predicate, whose elements can be understood as all the transfinite iterations of $f$, starting from $top$.
+Tower induction rests upon the inductive definition of the tower predicate, whose elements can be understood as all the transfinite iterations of $f$, starting from $top$. #tom[Formulation bizarre: le tower predicate, c'est $t_f$?]

 #definition[Tower][
   Given a complete lattice $X$ and a monotone endo-map $f cl X -> X$, the